 The argument against hybrid meetings

 Hybrid isn’t for everyone though.
 There has been some reluctance by businesses to adopt hybrid working approaches because they experienced more issues than advantages.
 Video meetings are fantastic with 5-6 people.
 But anymore – especially in a hybrid scenario – and it becomes chaotic and awkward.
 You can’t pick up on body language or social cues, and often the person on video feels disconnected from the people in the room.

 It seems a lot of people are still having nightmares about the spider phone – those scary-looking spider conference calling machines that would sit in the middle of the meeting room, where you’d have to dial in, and nobody would be able to hear each other.
 Obviously, the tech is much more sophisticated and dynamic now, and we have evolved particularly fast in the last 18 months.
 But there is still that underlying worry that the people in the room get irritated with people on the call or video because it’s disruptive and sometimes hard to manage.

 Some businesses have even decided to deploy strict policies on hybrid meetings: either everyone is in the room, or everyone is on the call; there is no in-between.
-Others don’t feel it's been that successful during lockdown and therefore don’t see both worlds fitting together.

 The right tech and the right mindset

 There is no better time to invest in some the right tech than right now.
 Efficient meeting room devices, good audio tools like mics, and a standard agenda at the start of meetings will make the future a lot easier.
 We are more aware than ever about the importance of mental health and a healthy work/life balance, so businesses need to be able to facilitate seamless hybrid working if they want their employees to be satisfied in their roles.